 Perhaps the most stringent form of all accountability is performance funding, where resources are awarded or denied based on specific behavioral outcomes.
-According to a 1998 State Higher Executive Officers (SHEEO) report and a 2000 study by SUNY's Nelson Rockefeller Institute of Government, 37 state governments or higher education coordinating boards were using institutional performance measures in some way, more than double the number earlier in the decade.
-The SHEEO survey found that 8 states used such indicators directly to determine funding levels, while 15 states considered performance in budgeting but did not make direct linkages.
-Typical performance indicators included graduation rates, faculty workload, student satisfaction surveys, placement data, and accredited programs, among others.
+According to a 1998 State Higher Executive Officers (SHEEO) report and a 2000 study by SUNY's Nelson Rockefeller Institute of Government, 37 state governments or higher education coordinating boards were using institutional performance measures in some way, more than double the number earlier in the decade.5 The SHEEO survey found that 8 states used such indicators directly to determine funding levels, while 15 states considered performance in budgeting but did not make direct linkages.
+Typical performance indicators surveys, placement data, and accredited programs, among others.